The Nervous System

 How Our Nervous System (Mis)Communicates

 Your nervous system and your conscious mind are not equal partners.
 The nervous system makes the call, and it doesn’t trust your conscious mind to act fast enough or follow directions.
-When it believes safety is at stake, it will bypass your thinking and tell you what you need to hear to get you to comply.
+When it believes safety is at stake, it bypasses your thinking and tells you what you need to hear to get you to comply.
 Instead of explaining what it’s reacting to, it delivers conclusions.

 Instead of saying “This feels unsafe, it’s not familiar, I don’t have a tool for this,” it will say things like: